José María Aznar: First term (1996–2000)

 Aznar's government has been described as the first conservative government since 1983, or since the death of Francisco Franco.

 The Aznar Government maintained the commitment of the previous government to join the European Union's single currency and showed itself willing to take political risks in order to meet the requirements for membership.
 Aznar also announced the sale early in 1997 of the nation's remaining minority stake (golden shares) in the Telefónica telecommunications company and the petroleum group Repsol.
 This marked the beginning of a period of privatizations after the previous PSOE government had nationalized parts of the economy.

+During the Premiership of José María Aznar, Spain gave residency to more than 500,000 undocumented migrants in different amnesties in 1996, 2000 and 2001.

 Second term (2000–2004)

 Spanish voters reelected Aznar in the 2000 general election with an outright majority.
 The PP obtained 44.5% of the vote and 183 seats.
 The Spanish electorate's participation was the lowest for a general election in Spain in the post-Franco era.